nitishshukla86/diffDemorph/README.md

 </div>
 </div>

 *Figure 1:(Top): Coupled forward diffusion: We modify the standard diffusion process for coupled generation.
 Noise is added to the coupled image until it  is degenerated into pure noise.
 (Bottom): Architecture of our morph guided denoiser.
 During inference, the morph is appended to the noisy output sample at timestep=t, providing the guidance for generation of the outputs.
-This process is repeated until demorphed at timestep=0 are recovered.*
+This process is repeated until demorphed images at timestep=0 are recovered.*

 ### Contribution